 One walk was particularly emotional for me.
-I remember welling up with tears as I passed by these sweet homes at dusk, silently confessing to God that I didn’t know why finding our forever home was so important to me, but based on those unexpected emotions, it was.
+I remember welling up with tears as I passed by these homes at dusk, silently confessing to God that I didn’t know why finding our forever home was so important to me…it just was.

 No, I would not write a letter.

 The next day I received a phone call from the homeowners’ son about my offer.
 To say I was shocked is an understatement.
-I couldn’t believe I had really written that letter!
 I figured that was a good time to let Jeff know what I had done and ask if my offer was something we could afford.
 Before I knew it, we were making plans to go tour the home to make sure we even liked the floor plan.

-When we met the homeowners, we immediately connected with them because I had poured my heart out in that letter and it resonated with them.
-They also happened to be the parents of some long-time acquaintances of ours.
-They told us they had received several typed letters via real estate agents, so when they pulled my handwritten letter out of their mailbox and read my heart in words, they felt we were the buyers they had been waiting for.
+When we met the homeowners, we immediately connected with them.
+It just so happened that they were the parents of some long-time acquaintances of ours.
+They told us they had received several typed letters via real estate agents and that mine was the one they’d been waiting for.

 It would be nice to say the rest was history.
 However, the homeowners had a purchase price they felt they needed to be at in order to go into retirement comfortably, and we respected that.
 While I was away in New York, my husband spent four days talking to lenders, and every which way we cut it, we were $10,000 apart from the number they wanted to be at.
 At this point, Jeff, the girls, and I had all dreamed of living here, fixing it up, and enjoying the sweet neighborhood we had fallen in love with.
 We couldn’t believe we were so close and yet so far away.